 Any student who is observed to be under the influence of a prohibited substance will be taken immediately to the principal's office.
-The student's parents will be notified and asked to pick up the student.
+The student's parent(s) or guardians will be notified and asked to pick up the student.
 If there appears to be imminent danger to other students, school personnel, and/or the student involved, the principal may have the student removed from the school by school, medical, or law enforcement personnel.